QUESTIONS & ANSWERS: WASHINGTON'S DOMESTIC PARTNERSHIP LAW

 Out-of-state civil unions and domestic partnerships: It depends.
 If your out-of-state civil union or domestic partnership gives you many of the same rights and responsibilities as marriage, then you have the same rights and responsibilities as married people while you are in Washington.
 However, if you and your partner move to Washington and live here for more than a year, you will have to register as domestic partners or get married if you want to continue to have these rights and responsibilities.

-We registered as domestic partners with Seattle.
-Do we need to get married or register as domestic partners with the state, too?
+We registered as domestic partners with the city of Seattle.
+Do we need to register with the state, too?

-If you want to have the same rights and responsibilities as marriage or state-registered domestic partnership, then yes, you must get married or register as domestic partners with the state.
+If you want to have the same rights and responsibilities as a state-registered domestic partnership, then yes, you must register with the state.
 But you may still want to register with the City to get possible benefits from your employer that you will not get from the state law.
 See listing for Seattle Office of City Clerk under “Other Legal Resources” in Resources below.

 We already had a legal, out-of-state marriage when we registered as domestic partners in Washington.
 What should we do?